jesstierney/pliocene-da/data/model_output/raw/Contents.md

-# Raw Climate Model Output
+# Raw Climate Model Output Folder

 This folder contains resources and tools used to preprocess the raw climate model output.
 The folder contains:

-* A +regrid folder
+* A `code` folder,
-* The exportNetCDF.m function, and
-* A subfolder for each climate model used in the assimilation.
+* A subfolder for each climate model used in the assimilation, and
+* `processModelOutput.m`

+The code folder holds a number of utility functions used to process raw climate output.
+The climate model subfolders contain summaries of the raw output files used, as well as functions that process the data for each individual model run.
+The `processModelOutput.m` function runs the processing script for every model run used by the assimilation.

+To rebuild the processed NetCDF files, you should
+* Download the raw output files detailed in the climate model summaries,
+* Add the raw output files to the active Matlab path,
+* Add the `code` folder to the active Matlab path, and
+* Run `processModelOutput` from the Matlab console This will generate the processed NetCDF files in the current directory.

+# Climate Model Subfolders

 Each climate model subfolder contains: